Original Soundtracks 1: Release and promotion

+For Record Store Day 2025, the album was reissued as a two-disc vinyl LP for its 30th anniversary.

 Reception

 Because of the nature of the music and the decision to release it under another name, the album is easily the least-known and poorest-selling in the U2 catalogue.
 Further, critical reaction from the fans and even the band members has been mixed.
 Drummer Larry Mullen Jr. has stated his dislike of the album: "There's a thin line between interesting music and self-indulgence.
 We crossed it on the Passengers record."
 Later reflecting on the album in 2002, Mullen stated, "It hasn't grown on me.
 However, 'Miss Sarajevo' is a classic."
 Bono objected to Mullen's statement in the same documentary, claiming that "Larry just didn't like [Passengers] because we didn't let him play the drums."

+The album was cited as influential to Guns N' Roses vocalist Axl Rose during the writing and recording of the sessions for what became Chinese Democracy (2008).